Insights

 Market Highlights

-Of the asset classes we follow, the best performing one for the year was Growth Stocks (Russell 3000 Growth) with a 31.6% return.
-The worst performing was Commodities (Bloomberg Commodity Index) with a 0.1% return.
+Of the asset classes we follow, the best performing one for the month was Developed Foreign Stocks (MSCI EAFE) with a 4.2% return.
+The worst performing was Commodities (Bloomberg Commodity Index) with a -5.1% return.

-Meanwhile, Materials posted the worst return at -1.8%.
-The biggest contributor to this underperformance was Nucor Corp, which is the seventh largest stock in the sector and had a return of -32.9%.
+Meanwhile Energy posted the worst return at -13.7%.
+The biggest contributor to this underperformance was Exxon Mobil Corp, which is the largest stock in the sector and had a return of -11.2%.
+The second worst performing sector was Health Care with a -3.8% return.
+The biggest contributor to this underperformance was UnitedHealth Group Inc, which is the second largest stock in the sector and had a return of -21.4%.

 Thoughts from The Team